Policy and Strategy

 Our staff are important members of the University community who contribute greatly towards sustainability and helping us to reduce wastage of resources.

-Our Pro-VC Lawrence Young is one of our senior management team who has the environmental portfolio for the University.
 Supporting the campus wide targets for sustainability we have the Environmental Sustainability Team located in the Estates Office.
-The University provide a budget towards both sustainable projects and behaviour projects.
+The University are providing an increasing budget towards both sustainable projects and behaviour change projects.

 Throughout the University we have fantastic staff who make up a team of Green Champions who promote sustainability in their departments.

 Environmental Auditing & Management Systems

 How do I know the University is as environmentally conscious as it says it is?"

 The University implements BMS (building management systems) across the campus.
 These are externally verified through the ISO14001 Accreditation.

 Does the University support the fossil fuel industry?"